phette23/Level-Counter/readme.markdown

 In rough order of priority.

-- Store game details in DOM storage, offer to restore previous game if there's content in storage
+- Convert to a Yeoman project
+- Better layout, use space better on larger screens
 - Combat page: "add monster" & "add player" buttons
-- Better layout, use space better on larger screens
-- Better handling of classes & races, possibly including a choice at the beginning of the game wherein you select which decks you're using & the options are presented accordingly
-- Finish game: when you hit level 10, do something congratulatory
-- Add an application cache
+- Offer to restore previous game if there's content in storage
+- Record game progress, offer to chart later (?)

+I originally intended to have select options for race & class characteristics but that quickly proved to be too burdensome given the numerous Munchkin expansion packs.
+If you're interested, there is a "race-class" branch of this repo that contains my initial code.
+It works fine but does not cover most expansions (e.g. Star Munchkin, Axe Cop Munchkin).